Popular New Fishing Technology

 Is the Temperature Stabilized?

-Photo courtesy of Photo by Isi Parente on Unsplash
+Photo courtesy of Isi Parente on Unsplash

 As soon as freezing temperatures hit your lake area, the surface of the water may begin to freeze.
 However, the solid layer of ice doesn’t mean it’s time to bust out the skates.
-Several other factors such as wind and water currents can make a big difference in the water’s integrity.
+Several other factors, such as wind and water currents, can make a big difference in the water’s integrity.
 Before stepping on the ice, it’s a smart idea to wait a few weeks until temperatures have stabilized.
 This way, the water has more time to freeze through completely!
 For this reason, you never want to step on the ice too early or too late in the season, when things are just freezing or just thawing.

 Are There Cracks in the Surface?

-Photo courtesy of Photo by Jenny Salita on Unsplash
+Photo courtesy of Jenny Salita on Unsplash

 When looking up close at the ice, do you notice any cracks, bubbles, or other ruptures in the ice?
 If so, it’s best to stay on your shoreline.
 Although it may seem counterintuitive, new ice is much stronger than old ice.
-With old ice, fluctuations in temperature can cause it to re-freeze which compromises its integrity.
+With old ice, fluctuations in temperature can cause it to re-freeze, which compromises its integrity.
 The refreezing process causes these bubbles and cracks that weaken the ice.
 If you aren’t certain about the ice, another visualization check is color.
 Solid blue ice is much more durable than a layer of white ice.
 A memorable rhyme that can help: “Thick and blue, tried and true.
 Thin and crispy, way too risky.”

 How Thick Is It?

-Photo courtesy of BBC
+Photo courtesy of Wikimedia Commons

 You’ve probably heard the saying “you’re walking on thin ice” as a warning that if you proceed, things could go wrong at any moment.
 Taken literally, this phrase describes the precariousness of a frozen pond.
 When ice is thicker, it’s more stable and safer for winter activities.
 From visual observation, it’s difficult to determine how thick the ice is.
 So, you’ll need tools such as an ice auger used for ice fishing to drill or cut samples.
 In general, less than 3 inches of thickness is too thin unless you’re a child or small animal.
 To stay safe, don’t venture out onto ice unless it’s 6-8 inches thick.